w3f/apk-proofs/README.md

 # Fully Succinct BLS signature aggregation

-Individual BLS signatures on the same message can be aggregated into a single signature that can be verified in constant time, given the verifier knows the aggregate public key of the set of actual signers [[1]](https://eprint.iacr.org/2018/483).
+Individual BLS signatures on the same message can be aggregated into a single signature that can be verified in constant time, given the verifier knows the aggregate public key of the set of the actual signers [[1]](https://eprint.iacr.org/2018/483).
 However, computing the aggregate public key is linear in the number of the actual signers and requires the verifier to know the individual public keys.